rhel-labs/instruqt/rhel-ctf3/01-challenge/assignment.md

     # Missing File.

     Unbelievable, I had a file in /var/tmp, and now its GONE!
 It was there yesterday, can you help me figure out what happened to it?

+    NOTE: Your flag is inside of the missing file, but can you find it?
 tabs:
 - id: yczaydao3rrl
   title: RHEL